VirtualPirate/Algebra-API/README.md

 ```

 Now when we make a call to this API with this data as JSON body.
-A response is received with step by step subtitution and simplification.
+A response is received with step by step substitution and simplification.

 ### Response